pkp/pln/README.md

 Preservation Network (PKP PN).
 The plugin checks for new and modified content and provided the PN's terms of use are met, will communicate with the PN's staging server to preserve your published content automatically.

+If you need support for older OJS releases, see the [available branches](https://github.com/pkp/pln/branches).

 ## License